-Violation of the Standards of Conduct, Imposed by TSJC and ASU: Students and/or employees who violate the Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226) will be subject to disciplinary action under employee and student disciplinary policies.
+Violation of the Standards of Conduct, Imposed by TSC and ASU: Students and/or employees who violate the Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226) will be subject to disciplinary action under employee and student disciplinary policies.
 The sanctions may include, but are not limited to, a requirement to complete an appropriate rehabilitation or re-entry program, a requirement to perform hours of community service, loss of residence hall privileges, probation, suspension or expulsion from the College or termination of employment and/or referral to authorities for prosecution.

-Compliance with drug and alcohol policies is a condition of employment for all TSJC and ASU employees.
+Compliance with drug and alcohol policies is a condition of employment for all TSC and ASU employees.
 Employees may be subject to corrective and/or disciplinary action as per State Personnel Rules and Regulations, up to and including termination.
 The Director of Human Resource Services sends a campus-wide E-memo each year to inform staff of the college's policy on alcohol and other drugs.

-Drug and Alcohol Policy Distributed to Students, Staff, and Faculty: TSJC, and ASU's policies on use, possession, and abuse of alcohol or other drugs are distributed as required under the Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226) to all students, staff, and faculty at new student orientations, new hire information packets, and via email.
-These policies are also made available to the College community on the TJSC and ASU websites.
+Drug and Alcohol Policy Distributed to Students, Staff, and Faculty: TSC, and ASU's policies on use, possession, and abuse of alcohol or other drugs are distributed as required under the Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226) to all students, staff, and faculty at new student orientations, new hire information packets, and via email.
+These policies are also made available to the College community on the TSC and ASU websites.

-Student Code of Conduct, Section 9: Listed below is the TSJC Student Code of Conduct specific to the use of alcohol and drugs on campus that could warrant disciplinary action.
-Available at http://trinidadstate.edu/pdf/students/documents/StudentHandbook.pdf for Trinidad State Junior College.
-For a complete list of the Student Code of Conduct and specific sanctions, please refer to the Student Code of Conduct section listed in the TSJC Student Handbooks.
+Student Code of Conduct, Section 9: Listed below is the TSC Student Code of Conduct specific to the use of alcohol and drugs on campus that could warrant disciplinary action.
+Available at https://trinidadstate.edu/pdf/students/student\handbook.pdf for Trinidad State College.
+For a complete list of the Student Code of Conduct and specific sanctions, please refer to the Student Code of Conduct section listed in the TSC Student Handbooks.

-Narcotics/Alcohol: Use, being under the influence, manufacturing, possession, cultivating, distribution, purchase, or sale of alcohol and/or drugs (illegal and/or dangerous or controlled substance) and/or alcohol/drug paraphernalia while on college owned or college controlled property, and/or at any function authorized or supervised by Trinidad State Junior College and/or in state owned or leased vehicles.
+Alcohol/Drugs: Use, being under the influence, manufacturing, possession, cultivating, distribution, purchase, or sale of alcohol and/or drugs (illegal and/or dangerous or controlled substance) and/or alcohol/drug paraphernalia while on College-owned or College-controlled property, and/or at any function authorized or supervised by the College, and/or in state owned or leased vehicles.